 Let’s talk about your Polaris RZR’s transmission, or Pandora’s Box as I’m sure some of you call it.
-In short, your transmission is the big control box that takes the power from your engine and uses it to make your wheels turn the direction you want them to with the right amount of power.
+Your transmission is the big control box that takes the power from your engine and uses it to make your wheels turn the direction you want them to with the right amount of power.
 It’s very important to say the least.

-One of the most important parts of making things go is your pinion shaft and front output shaft.
+One of the most important parts of your transmission is the pinion and front output shaft.
 The pinion shaft uses a spiral bevel gear (also called a snorkel gear in this application) to turn the front output shaft.
-This turns your prop shaft, which delivers power to your front differential.
-If you want four-wheel-drive, then you want your spiral bevel gear to keep doing what it’s doing.
+This turns your prop shaft which delivers power to your front differential, thus making four-wheel drive possible.
+If you want four-wheel drive, then you want your spiral bevel gear to keep doing what it’s doing.

-The problem is that this gear mating between the pinion shaft and the front output shaft is one of the biggest weak spots in your transmission.
-It is one of the most common transmission failures that we see.
-But what happens and why?
-Let’s take a close look at what could be a costly break and what exactly you can do to beef it up to save a few bucks.
+The problem is that the gear meshing between the pinion shaft and the front output shaft is one of the biggest weak spots in your transmission, and we often see transmission failures in this spot.
+But what causes those failures and why?
+Let’s take a close look at this costly break and see what exactly you can do to beef it up to save a few bucks.

-The point is, spiral bevel gears are very strong.
-When your RZR drives forward, the shape of the gears actually pulls them closer together and gives them better meshing for smoother, stronger gear and less heat buildup.
+Polaris uses spiral bevel gears because they are very strong… when you’re driving froward.
+When your RZR is moving forward, the shape of the gears actually pulls them closer together and gives them better meshing for smoother, stronger gear mating and less heat buildup.
 The problems start when you throw the machine in reverse.

 The spiral bevel gears on your RZR most often break when the machine is in reverse.
 That’s because they tend to want to pull apart when they run in reverse.
-There are a complex set of forces involved to make them pull apart, but when they pull apart even a little bit, the meshing can be bad enough to do damage.
+There are a complex set of forces involved to make them pull apart that we won’t get into, but when they pull apart even a little bit, the meshing can be bad enough to do damage.

 That’s because bad meshing puts extra leverage and stress on the gear teeth.
 You want the whole tooth of one gear to push on the whole gear of the other gear.
-If you have meshing where the tip of one tooth is pushing on the tip of another tooth that tooth is going to break.
+If you have meshing where the tip of one tooth is pushing on the tip of another tooth, it’s going to break.

 The transmission case and the pinion bearing retainer ring are designed to stop those gears from pulling apart, but your transmission case and your bearing retainer ring are probably a little hotter and softer than they should be if you’ve been riding all day.
 The case and the retainer can flex and allow the gears to come apart for a split second.
 Unfortunately, that’s all it takes for you to chip a tooth and lose both gears, your case, and the rest of your trip.